95348953489345893524897/pvprepo/information/configresources.md

 // Now that "+run" is set to be "+run2" now, CommandOnRelease2 is ran when the key bound to "+run" is released
 ```
 This type of incrementing alias is useful for when you want to use press/release commands like +attack but also have the increment change when you release the key.

 Setting a +command to be ran using a normal alias does not work, so it has to be made into a +alias.

 For example:
 ```
 alias examplename "+command"
 ```
 Does not work.

-So, the typical method of incrementing aliases would also not work.
+So, the usual method of incrementing aliases would also not work.
 ```
 alias 	"run1"		"alias run run2; +command"
 ```